alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-03.md

 Size PCASM is the unpadded size of the content.

 For stream encryption of content,
-Size PCASM is currently undefined (TODO, would benefit from broader input)
+Size PCASM is currently undefined.
+(TODO, would benefit from broader input.)

 For transport encryption of content, exact Size PCASM
 **SHOULD NOT**
 be observable
 or inferable.

+See "Rationales" for more.

 ### Analytic PCASM